kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 I really don't have experience with working with other developers, i don't even think i have the contacts of up to 5 developers on my phone, i want this to change, i was in contact with a lot of developers before, that was the developers i started coding with, like 8 of them, but i can say not even 2 of them code anymore. shocker abi😂.

 ## Working with other developers and creating projects together:
-One of the mistakes, i made when i started coding and watching tutorial, was that i watched more videos than i coded(which is what people mean when they say tutorial hell), that was one of the reasons i said in the top that "i felt something to be missing", while in reality someone that has watched 2 videos and is applyng
+One of the mistakes, i made when i started coding and watching tutorial, was that i watched more videos than i coded(which is what people mean when they say tutorial hell), that was one of the reasons i said in the top that "i felt something to be missing", while in reality someone that has watched 2 videos and is applying what they learnt to create anything, is improving at a very fast rate compared to someone watching more video,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjE4MzY1MzNdfQ==
+eyJoaXN0b3J5IjpbLTEyNjU1NjAxMTVdfQ==
 -->